The Ultimate Bucket List Italy Road Trip

 The Sentiero Azzurro cliffside hiking trail links the five little towns of Monterosso, Vernazza, Corniglia, Riomaggiore, and Manarola and has incredible sea views.
 The 12km trail will take around 6 hours and is moderately difficult with many steps which have been smoothed by thousands of shoes and can be slippery.

-If you’re more of a water baby, see the Cinque Terre villages from a kayak or take a boat trip and avoid the inevitable crowds in the towns.
+If you’re more of a water baby, see the small towns of the Cinque Terre from a kayak or take a boat trip and avoid the inevitable crowds in the towns.

 Going to Cinque Terre in a car can be challenging, and you should read this helpful Cinque Terre guide before you decide how to visit.